carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 | Gateway Load Balancer       | Thirdparty appliances, virtual applications e.g. firewalls | Layer 3                     |
 | Classic Load Balancer (old) | HTTP, HTTPS, TCP                                           | Both Layer 7 and Layer 4    |

+- Use Cases:
-- Use Case: An application has been deployed on multiple Amazon EC2 instances across **three private subnets**.
+  1. An application has been deployed on multiple Amazon EC2 instances across **three private subnets**.
 How do make accesible the application to internet-based clients with the least amount of administrative effort ==> Placing them application instances behind an internet-facing Elastic Load Balancer.
 The way you add instances in private subnets to a public facing ELB is adding NAT Gateway/Instance in the public subnets in the same AZs as the private subnets to the ELB.
+  2. A company has deployed a third-party virtual firewall appliance from the AWS Marketplace in an inspection VPC.
+How to integrate a web application (deployed in a public Sunet) with the appliance to inspect all traffic to the application before the traffic reaches the web server ==> Gateway Load Balancers enable you to manage virtual appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems.
+It combines a transparent network gateway (that is, a single entry and exit point for all traffic) and distributes traffic while scaling your virtual appliances with the demand.

 ![elb diagram](https://img-c.udemycdn.com/redactor/raw/test_question_description/2021-02-25_10-09-08-4d552faa7e6a02f1057665490b64d36b.jpg)